nathonius/obsidian-jira-cloud/doc/docs/index.md

 Connect your Jira issues to Obsidian.
 Search for issues and them to frontmatter or use them in templates without leaving Obsidian.
 See the [project roadmap](https://github.com/users/OfficerHalf/projects/5) for details on the future of the plugin.

+## Install

+Until the plugin is [available on the community registry](https://github.com/obsidianmd/obsidian-releases/pull/2147/) it may be installed using [BRAT](https://github.com/TfTHacker/obsidian42-brat).

 ## Getting started

 See [configuration](configuration.md) for setup instructions.